Wasappli/WAAppRouting/README.md

 ```

 ### Custom route handler
-If for example, you don't want to handle a stack, or use something else than a `UINavigationController`, then consider creating your own route handler.
+If for example, you don't want to handle a stack, or use something other than a `UINavigationController`, then consider creating your own route handler.
 Start by adopting `WAAppRouteHandlerProtocol` protocol.
 And then read `WAAppRouteHandler` to get inspiration.

 ## iOS 9 support